 Bankrate publishes occasional surveys of about 4,800 banks and credit union in the 50 states in the US.
 It carries out this survey to provide one of the most comprehensive comparisons of interest rates.
 As at October 2018, the average interest rate for Certificate Deposit (CD) account ranges between 1.85% APY to 3.00% APY per year for different banks.
 The average interest rate for the money market account ranges between 1.85% APY to 2.25% for banks that offer the highest interest rate.
 The traditional savings account interest rate has remained low at 0.08% APY, although federal reserve has announced in June 2018 of its plans to keep raising the interest rate due to the strong economy.

 Overall, about 24 banks offer high savings account interest rates.
 Among them include EBSB Direct Savings with the highest rate of 2.50% APY, Customers Bank at 2.25% APY, Northfield Bank at 2.25% APY, and MySavingsDirect at 2.25% APY.
 Generally, online banking offers high savings than traditional brick and mortar banks.
 This could be because Online banks do not pay for rent.
 “Synchrony Bank and Bank of Internet USA offer online savings accounts with some of the highest interest rates — significantly higher rates than the average interest rate and the rates of some of the biggest banks in America.”
 The savings rate for Online banks ranges between 0.95% APY to 3.00% APY for the Online banks that offer the highest interest rate.
 Compare rates for money market accounts:

 To make more out of your savings, you need to define what you want.
-To find out more on different types of savings and their interest rate check here.
+To compare different types of savings and their interest rate click here.